 Parameter Description ProcessDefinitionID The database ID of the process definition.
 You can find this value for a process by using GetProcessInfo("ProcessDefinitionID").
 PlanCode The plan code for which you want to return information.
 Only applies to plan file processes.
 StepNumber The number of the step in the process.
 If the step is a sub-step, enter the step number as ParentStep.SubStep .
 For example: enter 2.5 if the step is the fifth sub-step under step 2.
 NOTE: Although this parameter takes a number, it is recommended to place the number in quotation marks so that it will be read as a string.
 For example, if you enter 2.10 as a number, Excel will drop the trailing 0 and use 2.1 instead.
 If instead the value is entered as "2.10" then it will always be read as 2.10.
 ResolveAssignments Optional.
 Specifies whether the owner assignment or the resolved owner is returned.
 If FALSE (default), the owner assignment is returned.
 This is the assignment as it is set in the process definition-meaning, a user or role name, an assignment column name, a workbook name, or the text Process Initiator.
 If TRUE, then any dynamic owner assignments are resolved to a user name or a role name.
 This applies if the owner assignment is anything other than a user or role name.
 For example, assignment columns are resolved to the entry in the column, and workbook assignments are resolved to the entry in the workbook.
 This option only applies to future steps that have not yet been made active.
-If a step has been made active, then the actual owner of that step (user or why) incluse a step has been made active.
-ResolveRolesToUsers role) is always returned.
-If the assignment is a role, specifies whether the function will return the role name or a list of the individual owners within the role.
-If FALSE (default), the role name is returned.
-If TRUE, then the individual owners within the role are returned as a comma-separated list.
+If a step has been made active, then the actual owner of that step (user or role) is always returned.
+NOTE: This option is not supported for use with the Conditional Assignment type.
+Conditional assignments cannot be resolved by GetProcessInfo.
+ResolveRolesToUsers If the assignment is a role, specifies whether the function will return the role name or a list of the individual owners within the role.
+If FALSE (default), the role name is returned. • If TRUE, then the individual owners within the role are returned as a comma-separated list.
 This can potentially be a large list.